-After close to a decade of working with the U.S. Department of Housing and Urban Development, they have finally released updated guidance on FHA-insured condominium financing.
+The U.S. Department of Housing and Urban Development has released updated guidance on FHA-insured condominium financing.
 The new rules should benefit your real estate clients and customers by allowing more buyers to obtain low down-payment mortgages on affordable housing options.
 Specifically, the new rules will:

 • Extend FHA certifications on condo developments from two years to three years, reducing the compliance burden on condo boards.